akka/akka/akka-docs/src/main/paradox/routing.md

 a router's `ActorRef` can be immediately routed to the routee, bypassing the single-threaded router actor entirely.

-The cost to this is, of course, that the internals of routing code are more complicated than if routers were implemented with normal actors.
+The cost to this is that the internals of routing code are more complicated than if routers were implemented with normal actors.
 Fortunately all of this complexity is invisible to consumers of the routing API.
 However, it is something to be aware of when implementing your own routers.